RetryR1v2/mms-bounty/README.md

 - Added Diffrent Blips for heist Sheriff Alert and Bounty
 - Changed Blip Size to Find Mission Area Easier on Map.
 - Added Config to Enable or Disable Prints in Server Console
+- 1.1.8
+- Fixed Spawn Enemy Bug
+- Added More Enemys to Make it Harder now its more Fun

 # installation